 Each entity provides the capability to store structured data.
-For developers, entities correspond to the classes you will use when working with data in Common Data Service for Apps.
+For developers, entities correspond to the classes you will use when working with data in Common Data Service.

 Each entity has a unique name defined when it is created.
 This name is presented in several ways: